JKSmate01/STRAT/README.md

 6. Press the alt key to capture text, translate it, and hear the output.

 # Voice cloning:
+1. Record at least a 30-second long sample of your voice.
+2. Save the recording as a .wav file.
+3. Place the .wav file in the targets directory.

 # Languages
 - "Arabic": "ar",